Lagrange-Labs/docs/docs/zk-coprocessor/avs-operators/prerequisites.md

 ### Cloud based instances

 We are also running different workers on the cloud.
-The following table is representing the type of machine that we run on the three categories:
+The following table represents the type of machine that we run on the three categories:

 | Category    | vCPU | RAM |
 | ----------- | ---- | --- |